Bingo Rimér

-Bingo Rimér (born Björn Oluf Rimér; Hällaryd, Sweden, 23 June, 1975) is a Swedish photographer.
+Bingo Rimér (born Björn Oluf Rimér; 23 June, 1975) is a Swedish photographer.

 Career

 Photography

 After graduating as a student in photography in 1994, Rimér started his career working two years in Studio Magnus Reed.
 He has worked as an in-house photographer for Swedish publications such as Slitz, Magazine Café and Playboy.

 In addition to his glamour work, Rimér has worked with Levi's, Universal Music, Warner, Panos, EMI, Playboy, Zomba Records, Hachette, Leo Burnett, TBWA, BMG and MTV.

 Some of his exhibitions are Swedish Blonds (New York, 1998), Havanna Rules (Stockholm, 2000) and Sexy by Sweden (New York, 2006).
 Along with his exhibitions, he has created portraits for Carmen Electra, Steven Tyler, Peter Stormare, Lambretta.

 Sexy By Sweden

-In 2006 Swedish television company TV6 produced a mini-series about Rimér's life.
+In 2006, Swedish television company TV6 produced a mini-series about Rimér's life.
 The first episode of "Being Bingo" was broadcast 3 October 2006.
 The series was also used as a marketing platform for the launch of Sexy By Sweden, Rimér's line of women's fashion and a website.
 During the seven episodes Swedish viewers could follow Rimér in his work to launch the brand.